Wakefield standoff: Aftermath

 About two weeks after the standoff, some of those arrested filed a $70,000,000 civil rights and defamation lawsuit against media outlets, the Massachusetts State Police, some individual troopers involved in the standoff, the presiding arraignment judge, and the Commonwealth of Massachusetts for "violating the claimants civil, national and human rights."
 The suit was dismissed as it would involve federal intervention in state court proceedings and that the allegations did not demonstrate any defamation.

-At arraignment, all of the adults arrested and charged entered pleas of "not guilty."
-Several of the adults had changed their names to Moorish Science inspired names.
-The case is pending in Middlesex Superior Court.
-Many of the individuals are representing themselves.
-At least one of the defendants has a privately retained lawyer.
+At arraignment, all of the adults arrested and charged entered pleas of "not guilty", although some later changed their plea to "guilty" as of mid-2024.
+Several of the adults allegedly changed their names to Moorish Science inspired names.
+Many of the cases are still pending in Middlesex Superior Court as of mid-2024.
+Many of the individuals initially were representing themselves, but were also provided an indigent lawyer, or privately retained a lawyer.
 As of mid-October 2022 all of the defendants have been released from pretrial detention.

+They were found guily (June 17, 2024) and on July 16, 2024, Jamhal Tavon Sanders Latimer was sentenced to three to five years in prison for his involvement in the standoff.
+Steven Anthony Perez was sentenced to just over a year.
+Both received an additional four years of probation.